How your website is like Home Depot

 Why it’s not all about a pretty website

 Their store is not that beautiful.
-Neither is Costco's.
-Their stores are successful because they understand their customers and because they have signs in the right place.
-And because they employ workers like my dad who care and are patient and can help you solve your problem.
+Neither is Costco’s.
+Their stores are successful because they understand their customers which allows them to help more people.
+They have signs in the right place.
+They employ workers like my dad who care and are patient and can help you solve your problem.
 That is the type of website I want you to build.

 I want you to build a website that welcomes people, that makes them feel normal, even though they have a problem that guides them to the best possible solution for their problem.
-And that patiently gives them a little bit of information at a time.
-That is the type of website that is going to allow you to truly serve and help the people you want to help.
-And it is the type of website that will make you money.
+A website that patiently gives them a little bit of information at a time.
+That is the type of website that is going to allow you to truly serve and help more people.
+It is also the type of website that will make you money.